evennia/evennia/docs/1.0-dev/_sources/Howto/Starting/Part2/Planning-The-Tutorial-Game.md.txt

 - We don't want to have to rely on a Game master to resolve things, but will rely on code for skill resolution and combat.
 - We want monsters to fight and NPCs we can talk to.
 So some sort of AI.
-- We want to be able to buy and sell stuff.
+- We want to be able to buy and sell stuff, both with NPCs and other players.
 - We want some sort of crafting system.
 - We want some sort of quest system.